group-butler/GroupButler/README.md

 >
 >/allow [media type] | the media can be sent freely
 >
->/media | show the current status for each media
+>/media | show the current status for each media via an inline keyboard, that allow ro edit media settings in private
 >
 >/media list | show the list of the media you can manage
 >